Local Ocean’s Special

 4. Add roasted veggies, herb paste, and white beans to the pan.
 Cook another minute.

-5. Add salsa verde to the pan, bring to a boil.
+5. Deglaze the pan with the pork broth.
+Add salsa verde to the pan, bring to a boil.

 6. Toss in ¾ of the cilantro & green onion mix, along with the shredded cabbage.
 Cook for an additional 2-3 minutes.